anelllya/portfolio/docs/blog/posts/design-system-inputs.md

 1. `#!html <input type="text">`
 2. Attributes: `pattern, placeholder, readonly, required, size`

 The question is how can we link these properties to the Figma panel?
+Let's figure it out...